Viet and Duc Nguyen

 On 4 October 1988, Viet and Duc were separated in Ho Chi Minh City with help from the Japanese Red Cross.
 It took 70 doctors 15 hours to separate the twins.
 The separation left Viet and Duc each with a single kidney and leg, while Duc also received the shared genitals, anus and other organs of which there was only one.
 Viet received a colostomy and a urostomy to compensate.
 After the operation, Viet went into a coma.
 His health problems continued after the separation, and he died due to liver failure and pneumonia on 6 October 2007, at the age of 26.

-Duc completed school and now works at Tu Du hospital’s Hoa Binh Village in Ho Chi Minh City, the same hospital he lived in since 1982.
+Duc completed school and now works at Tu Du Hospital's Peace Village in Ho Chi Minh City, the same hospital he lived in since 1982.
 On 16 December 2006, he married Nguyen Thi Thanh Tuyen in Ho Chi Minh City.
 The couple has two children, a boy named Phú Sĩ (after Mount Fuji) and a girl named Anh Đào (after the cherry blossom).
 They were born in October 2009 and their names were a dedication to the Japanese, who played an important role in Duc's separation.

 In March 2021, Duc was interviewed by MCV Media.
 There, he recalled the events that lead to the 1988 separation, as well as his life struggles.
 His wife was also interviewed.

 In December 2021, Duc received an award from the Japanese Foreign Ministry for promoting exchanges between Japan and Vietnam.